Luuk-Samuels/ThesisLuuk/Scripts/Simulations/Standard/README.txt

+!!
+MatlabAnsysConnection.svg gives a schematic overview of the connection between most of these files.

+To run the simulations:
+- Download all these files and follow these steps

 To use these files:
 1. Update the directory adress of POST,PRE,EXPORT,VMS,Results files in the CODE.mac and EXPORT.mac file.
 2. Also update the directory adress of your ANSYS installation in the LAUNCH.BAT file.